What is Pongal Festival?

 Frequently Asked Questions

-The first day of Pongal is called Bhogi Pongal, dedicated to Lord Indra, which marks the beginning of the four-day Pongal celebration.
+The first day about Pongal is called Bhogi Pongal, dedicated to Lord Indra, which marks the beginning of the four-day Pongal celebration.

 The people of South India widely celebrate the Pongal festival.
 It is celebrated with great joy and enthusiasm.
 People decorate their homes and cook meals to offer deities.
 Moreover, cooking the Pongal dish is the main part of the celebration.